Dongfeng (missile): Dongfeng 26 (CSS-18)

-DF-26 as seen after the 2015 Beijing military parade.
+A DF-26 after the 2015 Beijing military parade.

 The DF-26C is an IRBM with a range of at least 5,000 km, far enough to reach U.S. naval bases in Guam.
 Few details are known, but it is believed to be solid-fuelled and road-mobile, allowing it to be stored in underground bunkers and fired at short notice, hence difficult to counter.
 It is possible that the DF-26C is a follow-up version of the DF-21.
 Possible warheads include conventional, nuclear or even maneuverable anti-ship and hypersonic glide warheads.

 Dongfeng 27

-The DF-27 (CH-SS-X-24) is an intermediate-range ballistic missile (IRBM) equipped with a hypersonic glide vehicle (HGV) warhead.
+The DF-27 (CH-SS-X-24) is an intermediate-range ballistic missile (IRBM), equipped with a hypersonic glide vehicle (HGV) warhead.
 The ballistic missile was in development as of 2021, with a range of 5,000 km to 8,000 km.

 Dongfeng 31 (CSS-10)

-DF-31 in Military Museum of the Chinese People's Revolution.
+A DF-31 at the Military Museum of the Chinese People's Revolution.

 The DF-31 (CSS-10) is a solid-fuel ICBM developed by China's 4th Aerospace Academy (now ARMT).
 The DF-31 has range of 8,000+ km, and can carry a single 1,000 kt warhead, or up to three 20-150 kt MIRV warheads.
 An improved version, the DF-31A, has range of 11,000+ km, far enough to reach Los Angeles from Beijing.

 The DF-31 was developed to replace many of China's older ballistic missiles, and served as basis to the new JL-2 (CSS-NX-4/CSS-NX-5) SLBM.
 In 2009, approx. 30 DF-31/DF-31A are estimated to be in service; it is possible this number may have increased since then.
 12 were displayed at the 2009 military parade in Beijing commemorating the 60th anniversary of the PRC's founding.

 The DF-31AG uses a mobile launcher with improved mobility.
 It made its first official public appearance in the 2017 PLA Day Parade.